allure-framework/allure2/README.md

 [![Allure TestOps](.github/allure-testops-cloud-now.jpg)][site]

-## Staying in Touch
+## Join Allure community

 Follow [@QametaSoftware][twitter] and its [team members][twitter-team] on Twitter.
 In-depth articles can be found at [Qameta Software Blog][blog].

-GitHub discussions is open for questions, ideas and proposals.

-## Community
 There are thousands of Allure users all over the world.
+Feel free to join [GitHub Discussions][discussions] to ask questions, share ideas, or help others with a piece of advice.

-If you are looking for a wholesome company of Allure folks, take a look at [Gitter chat][gitter] for English-speaking users and [Telegram chat][tg-ru].
+If you are looking for a wholesome company of Allure folks, take a look at [Gitter chat][gitter].

 ## Code of Conduct